Debt

 • Paying down your highest interest rate debts will lead to lower monthly interest costs.
 Interest is charged based on your balance.
 When the balance comes down, so does the amount of interest you pay.

-• You can use the interest cost savings to pay off other loans, which will lower your interest cost further still!
+• You can use the interest cost savings to pay off other loans, which will lower your interest cost further!

 Cons